Rethinking Generative Image Pretraining: How Far Are We From Scaling Up Next-Pixel Prediction?: Related Work

 \textbf{Pixel prediction models.} Autoregressive next-pixel prediction aims to model the image distribution in a tractable and scalable way.
 This generative learning objective has been studied on various types of neural network architectures, including RNNs~\citep{van2016pixel}, CNNs~\citep{van2016conditional,salimans2017pixelcnn++}, and Transformers~\citep{chen2020generative}.
 Autoregressive Transformers have demonstrated remarkable capabilities at language modeling~\citep{radford2018improving} through years of improvement, achieving the unification of comprehension and synthesis in a scalable manner.
 However, autoregressive next-pixel prediction for visual modeling falls far behind and outside mainstream approaches since the early attempt of iGPT~\citep{chen2020generative}.
 Modern Transformers are designed to handle language tokens with concise and abstract semantic meaning.
 Applying the same technique directly on raw pixels could suffer from the burden of long redundant sequences, especially at a high resolution.
 Later works of Transformers for computer vision~\citep{dosovitskiy2020image,nguyen2025image} usually operate at the level of image \textit{patch}.

-Our work also shares the same spirit with the line of research on pixel-level modeling using adversarial models~\cite{goodfellow2014generative} and diffusion models, including one-stage~\cite{sohl2015deep,ho2020denoising,song2020denoising,song2020score} and cascaded multi-stage models~\cite{ho2022cascaded,saharia2022photorealistic}.
-In the paper, we focus on the pixel-level autoregressive transformers in the form of next-pixel prediction.
+Our work also shares the same spirit with the line of research on pixel-level modeling using adversarial models~\cite{goodfellow2014generative} and diffusion models~\cite{sohl2015deep,ho2020denoising,song2020denoising,song2020score}.
+Significant improvements in sample quality and distribution coverage were achieved by learning reverse process variances and scaling up architectures~\cite{nichol2021improved,dhariwal2021diffusion}.
+To manage the high dimensionality of pixel space, research has branched into one-stage ~\cite{hoogeboom2023simple,crowson2024scalable} and cascaded multi-stage models~\cite{ho2022cascaded,saharia2022photorealistic}.

+In the paper, we focus on the \textit{scaling} pixel-level transformers for generative image pretraining in the form of autoregressive next-pixel prediction.
 Our journey starts from low resolution images at 32$\times$32 to study scaling properties with regard to model and data sizes, while we study the impact of image resolution eventually.